 What resources does Georgetown have available for graduate students seeking off-campus housing?

 The Office of Neighborhood Life has a webpage dedicated to finding a rental property in the DC area, including Georgetown’s housing search website and short-term housing opportunities.
 The University has agreements with WeLive in Crystal City and the Rixey in Ballston.
 Both have listing information on the Off-Campus Housing website.
-We strongly recommend undergraduate students who will not be living on campus to stay at their permanent residence for the Fall semester.

-How should students access the belongings that were packed and stored during the shift to a virtual learning environment this spring?
+How should students access the belongings that were packed and stored during the shift to a virtual learning environment this Spring?

 Please note that if multiple individuals in the same suite required storage, we attempted to separate items by individual; however, some items may have been packed with a roommate’s or suitemate’s belongings.
 Please check with your Spring 2020 suitemates for any of your items that may have been packed with theirs.
 For questions related to stored belongings, please contact firstname.lastname@example.org.Back to Top

 Main Campus Dining Services